-STATUTORY ATTENDANCE OPTIONS (EC §§35160.5, 46600, 48204, 48980): Fullerton School District is required to advise each parent/guardian of all existing statutory attendance options and local attendance options available in the Fullerton School District.
+STATUTORY ATTENDANCE OPTIONS (EC §§35160.5, 46600, 48204, 48300, 48980): Fullerton School District is required to advise each parent/guardian of all existing statutory attendance options and local attendance options available in the Fullerton School District.
 These are options for attending schools other than the school designated for the local attendance area in which the parent/guardian resides.
-The options include intradistrict transfer, interdistrict transfer, transfer based on parental employment, and district of enrollment pursuant to the Open Enrollment Act, as specified.
-Please refer to Attachment 5 Board Policies 5116.1 Intradistrict Transfers/Open Enrollment and 5117 Interdistrict Transfers for a summary of attendance options.
+The options include intradistrict transfer, interdistrict transfer, transfer based on parental employment, and "district of choice" if established by Governing Board resolution.
+You may access interdistrict transfer permit information and policy on the Fullerton School District's website at www.fullertonsd.org.
+Please refer to Attachment 5 Board Policies 5116.1 Intradistrict Transfer/Open Enrollment and 5117 Interdistrict Transfers for a summary of these attendance options.

-EXCUSED ABSENCES (EC §§48205, 48980): Your child may be excused from school when the absence is for medical or justifiable personal reasons.
+EXCUSED ABSENCES (EC§§48205, 48980): Your child may be excused from school when the absence is for medical or justifiable personal reasons.
 Your child will be allowed to complete all assignments and tests missed during such an excused absence.
-Please refer to Attachment 6 for the full text of section 48205.
+Please refer to Attachment 6 for the full text of Education Code section 48205.

-GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC §\$48205, 48980): Your child may not have his/her grade reduced or lose academic credit for any absence or absences excused under Education Code section 48205, when missed assignments and tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.
+GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC §§48205, 48980): Your child may not have his/her grade reduced or lose academic credit for any absence or absences excused under Education Code section 48205, when missed assignments and tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.
 Please refer to Attachment 6 for the full text of section 48205.

-ABSENCES FOR RELIGIOUS PURPOSES (EC §§46014, 48980): With your written consent, your child may be excused from school in order to participate in religious exercises or to receive moral and religious instruction at your child's place of worship or at other suitable place or places away from school property designed by the religious group.
+ABSENCES FOR RELIGIOUS PURPOSES (EC §\$46014, 48980): If your district's governing board has adopted a resolution under EC §46014, with your written consent, your child may be excused from school in order to participate in religious exercises or to receive moral and religious instruction at your child's place of worship or at other suitable place or places away from school property designed by the religious group.
 Your child may not be excused from school for this purpose on more than four days per school month.